-Vulnerability to foot pain and injury is one of the many common consequences of a diabetes diagnosis.
-Those living with this condition often require a little extra preventative care and attention in order to retain a healthy, active, and mobile quality of life.
+Diabetes can alter many aspects of your life, your feet being one (or, rather, two) of those aspects.
+Those living with diabetes often require extra preventative care and attention to maintain a healthy, active, and mobile quality of life.

 If you have diabetes, there is no such thing as a "minor" injury—even small infections can grow into something that threatens a limb or even your life.
 If you experience any foot problems, please call us right away.